Skip to content

 Maintenance modeNodes can be placed in maintenance mode; workloads are live-migrated to other nodes in the cluster before maintenance begins

-VergeOS systems scale from a minimum 2-node HCI cluster to large multi-cluster deployments with 200+ nodes.
+VergeOS systems scale from a minimum 2-node HCI cluster to multi-cluster deployments.
+A practical guideline is to keep all nodes within a single rack so the core fabric stays on the same switching plane — this maintains the low-latency, zero-hop requirement.
 The scaling strategy depends on your architecture:

 Add scale-out nodes to Cluster 1.
 Each node adds both compute and storage proportionally.